frankframework/frankframework/FRANKDOC.md

 This snippet was produced by temporarily changing [Adapter](./core/src/main/java/nl/nn/adapterframework/core/Adapter.java) (this snippet has been tested).
 It introduces attribute "name".

 We have implemented Lombok-generated Frank attributes using the lombok-maven-plugin, because the JavaDoc tool does not understand `@Getter` and `@Setter` annotations.
 This plugin copies the source code and adds the getters and the setters.
 Lombok moves JavaDoc comments of the field to the generated getter and the generated setter like described [here](https://projectlombok.org/features/GetterSetter).
 In the remainder of this text, some custom JavaDoc tags are explained.
 Custom tags are moved to the setter.
-Therefore, you have to add them to the field and the Frank!Doc will see them.
+Therefore you can add them to the field and the Frank!Doc will see them.

 ## How Java inheritance is shown